-The main goal of the evaluation is to compare the algorithms described in Section 3 w.r.t. the size of the rewritings they produce.
-Since a rewriting containing fewer queries than another is not necessarily less complex, we consider the size of a rewriting as being the number of symbols needed to represent it in the standard datalog notation.
-In order to give an indication of likely performance, we also present the running time of both implementations; we point out, however, that no special care was taken to obtain time efficient implementations and that the times reported correspond to the computation of the rewritings only (we did not evaluate the computed rewritings).
+As stated in the introduction, our objective is to compare the algorithms in their original forms; therefore, no optimization was implemented for either algorithm to reduce the size of the rewritings.
+The main goal of the evaluation is to compare the algorithms w.r.t. the size of the rewritings they produce.
+Since a rewriting containing fewer queries than another is not necessarily less complex, we consider the size of a rewriting as being the number of symbols needed to represent it.

-The implementation of our algorithm is called REQUIEM and we refer to our implementation of the CGLLR algorithm as C. Both implementations are available at REQUIEM's Web site.
 All tests were performed on a desktop computer with a 2.59 GHz Intel processor, 1.87 GB of RAM, running Windows XP.
 We used Java 1.6.0 Update 7 with a maximum heap size of 256 MB.

-Test Ontologies and Queries We selected test DL-LiteR ontologies with varying numbers of axioms containing existential quantification.
+Test Ontologies and Queries We selected test $DL-Lite_R$ ontologies with varying numbers of axioms containing existential quantification.
 We considered ontologies that were developed in the context of real projects.
-The queries we used were selected based on canonical examples used in the corresponding project.
+The queries we used were selected based on canonical examples used in the corresponding project (see Appendix A).

-VICODI is an ontology developed in the EU-funded project of the same name, that captures information about European history contextualized w.r.t. location, time and subject.
+VICODI is an ontology developed in the homonymous EU-funded project.4 that captures information about European history that has been contextualized w.r.t. location, time and subject.
 STOCKEXCHANGE is an ontology developed for ontology-based data access [14], that represents the domain of financial institutions of the European Union.
-UNIVERSITY is a DL-LiteR version of LUBM-a benchmark developed at Lehigh University for testing the performance of ontology management and reasoning systems; the ontology describes the organizational structure of universities.
-ADOLENA (Abilities and Disabilities OntoLogy for ENhancing Accessibility) is an ontology developed for ontology-based data access for the South African National Accessibility Portal [11]; the ontology describes abilities, disabilities, and devices.
+UNIVERSITY is a DL-Lite_R version of LUBM,5 a benchmark developed at Lehigh University for testing the performance of ontology management and reasoning systems; the ontology describes the organizational structure of universities.
+ADOLENA (Abilities and Disabilities OntoLogy for ENhancing Accessibility) is an ontology developed for ontology-based data access for the South African National Accessibility Portal [11]; the ontology describes abilities/disabilities, and devices.
 We decided to include two synthetic ontologies in our tests in order to have a controlled scenario to help us understand the impact of the reduction step of the CGLLR algorithm.
 PATH1 and PATH5 model information about graphs: nodes are represented by individuals, and vertices are ABox assertions of the form edge(a, b).
 The ontology PATH5 contains concepts representing paths of length 1-5, while PATH1 contains a concept representing paths of length 1 only.
-All the ontologies and queries are available at REQUIEM's Web site.
+All the ontologies and queries are available at REQUIEM's web site.

-Results Figure 1 shows the size of the rewritings produced by REQUIEM and C for the different considered ontologies and queries.
-Figure 2 shows the time it took the implementations to compute the rewritings.
+Results The results of our tests are shown in Figures 1 and 2.
+Figure 1 shows the size of the rewritings, and Figure 2 shows the time it took to compute them.
+We decided to present the running time to give an indication of likely performance; we point out, however, that no special care was taken to obtain time efficient implementations.
 As can be seen in Figure 1, the rewritings produced by REQUIEM were never larger than those produced by C and were often significantly smaller.
-The most extreme case was the fifth query over ADOLENA, in which REQUIEM produced 624 queries, as opposed to the more than 78,500 produced by C. We compared the actual rewritings in order to verify whether for every query $Q_R$ produced by REQUIEM, there was an equivalent query up to variable renaming $Q_P$ produced by C. It turned out that this was the case for all of our tests.
+The most extreme case was the fifth query over ADOLENA, in which REQUIEM produced 624 queries, as opposed to the more than 78,500 produced by C. We compared the actual rewritings in order to verify whether for every query Q_R produced by REQUIEM, there was an equivalent query up to variable renaming Q_P produced by C. It turned out that this was the case for all